9 Best Whole Life Insurance Plans in Singapore 2025 by Class

 You also get to have peace of mind, knowing that your premiums will be waived, and your coverage will remain if you were to get retrenched.

 Its riders don’t fall short either.
-Notably, its Advance Secure Accelerator, a Critical Illness rider, doesn’t just cover CI conditions but also protects you from future unknown diseases.
-Its Early Critical Illness rider covers most CI conditions, including 5 mental illnesses.
+Notably, its Advance Secure Accelerator, a CI rider, doesn’t just cover CI conditions but also protects you from future unknown diseases.
+Its ECI rider covers most CI conditions, including mental illnesses.

 What’s more, the basic plan comes at a very competitive price – it is the cheapest plan based on the comparison table above – there is much to like about it.